calcium1528/gt-reprise/general/soul/trait.md

 [^1]: Oh my word this is gonna be a real hassle trying to run the original Glitchrale lore through the Reprise filtration layer.

 [^2]: (See S2E5) For continuity purposes, Chara's SOUL was technically Frisk's.
-The latter gave away their SOUL and pursued Chara to take their place in the corrupted timeline, so as to save it from its slow decay to death.
+The latter gave away their SOUL and pushed Chara to take their place in the corrupted timeline, so as to save it from its slow decay to death.